Decision notices and second supervisory notices

 c. decide whether to give the notice and the terms of any notice given.

-a. the notice complies with the relevant provisions of the CLR;
+a. the notice complies with the relevant provisions of CLR 2015 or CR 2020 (as applicable);

 b. the notice includes a summary of the key representations made and how they have been taken into account; and